Samuel "Fish Hook" Mulford

-Samuel "Fish Hook" Mulford (1644–1725) got his nickname when he went to London in 1704 to protest the tax on whale oil, which he used in farming.
-Warned beforehand of the sly workings of pickpockets in London, Mulford lined his pockets with fishhooks to foil the would-be thieves.
+Samuel "Fish Hook" Mulford (1644–1725) was a farmer, merchant, and member of the New York General Assembly for 15 years.
+He got his nickname when he went to London in 1704 to protest the tax on whale oil, which he used in farming.
+Warned beforehand of the sly workings of pickpockets in London, Mulford lined his pockets with fishhooks to foil the would-be thieves and became known for this tactic.